 We offer eligible employees (except students) the opportunity to participate in the Lesley University Retirement Plan, a 403(b) savings plan, administered by TIAA.
 Eligible employees may begin participating in the Plan upon their date of hire.

 You must contribute at least 3 percent of your pay to receive a University match.
 You may receive a higher University match as your years-of-service increase.
 Contributions to your retirement account can be allocated to a number of investment funds and are immediately vested.
+You may designate which investment funds you would like your contributions to be allocated, or if you make no designation, the funds will be deposited into the TIAA Life Cycle fund.
+You may change this allocation at any time.

 Employees who are scheduled to work less than 17.5 hours per week may participate in the Plan, but are not eligible for an employer matching contribution.